IntegralDefense/ACE/docs/analyst-orientation.rst

 Quick Concept Touchpoint
 ------------------------

 There are two core concepts an analyst must be familiar with when working ACE alerts, Observables and Dispositioning.
+If the term :ref:`Alert Triage <alert-triage>` is not familiar to you, see the :ref:`Alert Triage <alert-triage>` section first.

 .. _observable:
 .. _Observables: